stevemce/ntnx-objects-dashboards/README.md

 				     password: <pc-password>

-5. For monitoring performance stats of a particular bucket of an objectstore deployed on a Prism Central, add the following in the yaml file.
+6. For monitoring performance stats of a particular bucket of an object store managed by a Prism Central, add the following in the yaml file.
-Note : The objectstore and the bucket name can be fetched from the Prism Central UI.
+Note: The object store and the bucket name can be fetched from the Prism Central UI.

 				-  job_name: <job-name>
-				   metrics_path: /oss/api/nutanix/metrics/<oss-name>/<bucket-name>
+				   metrics_path: /oss/api/nutanix/metrics/<objectstore-name>/<bucket-name>
 				   scheme: https
 				   scrape_interval: 90s
 				   static_configs: